Apurvashelar/Digital-clock-application/README.md

 # Digital-clock-application

 Using HTML, CSS and JavaScript skills by building a basic digital alarm Web Application for scheduling my day-to-day routines.
+Alarm can be set with buzzer sound, for notifying you on your configured schedule, as Wake Up Time, Lunch Time and so on.

 **Application Live at**: https://routine-clock.herokuapp.com/